-CE GMC try Manipulation Centre) Button is activated if some objects are placed on SolderPasteTop_Mark layer. ▶ ToMark Move selected objects from the SolderPasteTop_Work layer to the SolderPasteTop_Mark layer (only elements on the Mark layer can be edited by the Geometry Manipulation Centre).
-Move selected objects from the SolderPasteTop_Mark layer to the SolderPasteTop_Work layer.
-Move selected objects from the SolderPasteTop_Modified layer to the SolderPasteTop_Mark layer.
-Move all objects from the SolderPasteTop_Mark and SolderPasteTop_Modified layers to the SolderPasteTop_Ready layer.
-Move selected objects from the SolderPasteTop_Ready layer to the SolderPasteTop_Work layer. ● Init Copy all objects from SolderPasteTop layer to the SolderPasteTop_Work layer.
+C GMC Open the Geometry Manipulations Centre (More details; Geome- try Manipulation Centre ).
+Button is activated if some objects are placed on Sol- derPasteTop_Mark layer. ▶ To Mark Move selected objects from the SolderPasteTop_Work layer to the SolderPasteTop_Mark layer (only elements on the Mark layer can be edited by the Geometry Manipulation Centre). ☑ ToWork Move selected objects from the SolderPasteTop_Mark layer to the SolderPasteTop_Work layer. 💌 To Mark Move selected objects from the SolderPasteTop_Modified layer to the SolderPasteTop_Mark layer. € To Ready Move all objects from the SolderPasteTop_Mark and Sol- derPasteTop_Modified layers to the SolderPasteTop_Ready layer. ◎ To Work Move selected objects from the SolderPasteTop_Ready layer to the SolderPasteTop_Work layer. • Init Copy all objects from SolderPasteTop layer to the Sol-derPasteTop_Work layer.
 All configurations used in the design are copied to a new configuration named oldname_Work .
-If GerberDefault was used in the design, a new configuration GerberDefault_Work is created.
+If Ger-berDefault was used in the design, a new configuration Ger-berDefault_Work is created.